Interstate 4: In politics

 In the 2004 US presidential election in Florida, the I-4 corridor, a commonly used term to refer to the counties in which I-4 runs through and a site of significant population growth, was a focus of political activity within the swing state.
 Communities along the I-4 corridor were perceived by both major political parties as having higher proportions of undecided voters as compared to more Republican- or Democratic-leaning portions of the state.
 It played an equally key role in the 2008 US presidential election in Florida, but the corridor voted heavily for George W. Bush in 2004, which helped Bush win the state.
 In 2008, it swung behind Democratic candidate Barack Obama, helping Obama win Florida.

 Between 1996 and 2012, the I-4 corridor voted for the statewide winner.
 However, in the 2016 and 2020 elections, Republican Donald Trump carried the state without winning the region.
 The Republicans carried the region three times while the Democrats carried the region five times in the past eight presidential elections.
 Republicans George H. W. Bush and George W. Bush won more votes than other candidates in 1992, 2000, and 2004, while Democrats Bill Clinton, Barack Obama, Hillary Clinton, and Joe Biden captured the region's vote total in the elections of 1996, 2008, 2012, 2016, and 2020.

 Trump again won the 2024 United States presidential election in Florida.
 WKMG-TV reported that because of the size of his victory of more than 13%, Florida was no longer a swing state.
-Noting that Trump had won all nine central Florida counties except Orange County, the station said that "the days of the I-4 corridor being a thing [are] no more".
+Noting that Trump had won all nine central Florida counties except Orange County, the station said that "the days of the [political] I-4 corridor being a thing [are] no more".